cmsteffen-code/PyKBLib/docs/tuts/tuts/team_member_management.md

 ```

 This will ignore the specified user's request, and will prevent that user from making additional requests.

+Should the function fail to ignore the request, a `KeybaseException` will be raised.

 Adding and Removing Members
 ---------------------------